erika-e/gsheet_reading_list_digest/README.md

 | Daily Read Counts | This is the count of articles read based on the date in the Date Read column |
 | Data by Date | This calculates cumulative statistics by date and the total backlog |
 | Data by Week | This calculates the same cumulative statistics by week |

+## Cautions and Notes

+Don't change the columns!
+The spreadsheet should do ok if you insert and delete rows, but references to the columns the script needs will break or behave incorrectly if you insert columns.

+## ProcessInbox.js

+I included the code I use to scrape tweets I've emailed to myself out of my inbox.
+I'm sure there's a better way to get content from Twitter onto the reading list.
+I didn't update this code when I published this.

+There's some notes at the top of the file on how to implement this functionality if you want.
+I'm not sure it will work for everyone -- the format of the emailed Tweet has changed at least once.